astro-datalab/digestor/docs/index.rst

 =====

 * SQL functions for ``specObjID``, etc.
-* How important is the ordering?
-Is it more valuable to do the ordering, or to keep related columns together, even if they have different types?
 * String to bigint conversions.
 * Some primary keys are in the range where a signed 64-bit integer would be negative, *i.e.* :math:`2^63 < k < 2^64 - 1`.